 - You have to review all the extensions, including third-party and custom extensions.

 - You need to make a list of extensions you are using and check out/buy compatible versions in the Magento Marketplace.

 - If the extensions are not available, then you need to migrate the code from Magento 1.x to Magento 2.x using the Magento Code Migration Toolkit, which will help to reduce efforts.

 - Also, we can develop our own custom module following the best practices from the Magento developer guide.

 Theme and Customization

 Magento 2 follows new approaches and architecture for developing themes and customization.
-If you have installed a theme from a third party vendor for the Magento 1.x site, then you have to check with the vendor whether the 1.x theme will support Magento 2.
-Otherwise, we will need to create a custom theme using the Magento 2 frontend developer guide.
+If you have installed a theme from a third-party vendor for the Magento 1.x site, then you have to check with the vendor whether the 1.x theme will support Magento 2.
+Otherwise, you will need to create a custom theme using the Magento 2 front end developer guide.

-- Use a copy of the database from Magento 1 instance.
+- Use a copy of the database from the Magento 1 instance.

 - Remove outdated and redundant data.